v0lt13/EditorAttributesDocs/docs/source/GettingStarted/goodpractices.rst

 When you use the :doc:`voidstruct` as a variable it makes it obvious that is a holder and it will be redrawn, it also keeps some consistency in your code rather then using
 ``int`` or ``float`` randomly in your code as holders.

-Is also a good idea to add a `holder` sufix or other naming convention to the void fields so when it comes up in something like `Intellisense` you know what it is.
+Is also a good idea to add a `holder` suffix or other naming convention to the void fields so when it comes up in something like `Intellisense` you know what it is.

 Managing multiple attributes
 ----------------------------